 Canon 1200D vs Sony A5000

-The Canon EOS 1200D (called Canon T5 in some regions) and the Sony Alpha A5000 are two digital cameras that were announced, respectively, in February 2014 and January 2014.
+The Canon EOS 1200D (called Canon T5 in some regions) and the Sony Alpha A5000 are two digital cameras that were officially introduced, respectively, in February 2014 and January 2014.
 The 1200D is a DSLR, while the A5000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 19.8 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 19.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A5000 is considerably smaller (47 percent) than the Canon 1200D.
 Moreover, the A5000 is substantially lighter (44 percent) than the 1200D.
 In this context, it is worth noting that neither the 1200D nor the A5000 are weather-sealed.